drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 ```

-where I have made sure that I am the author, that date and title are autofilled, and a reminder to me to add an `image` for my post, which is important to the adjustment I made to my theme (the grid of posts with the images).
+where I have made sure that I am the author, that date and title are auto-filled, and a reminder to me to add an `image` for my post, which is important to the adjustment I made to my theme (the grid of posts with the images).
 I'll get to `always_allow_html: true` later.

 Notice also I have added the snippet of `yaml` from above.